natthawut07/Modern-Ecommerce-Platforms/README.md

   #### The main plugins that we use are as follows.
   1. WooCommerce: WooCommerce is a popular open-source e-commerce plugin for WordPress, one of the most widely used content management systems (CMS) for creating websites .
   2. PDF Invoices & Packing Slips for WooCommerce
-  3. WooCommerce PDF Invoices & Packing Slips Thai Language Pack
-  4. PeproDev WooCommerce Receipt Uploader
+  3. PeproDev WooCommerce Receipt Uploader
-  5. Chaty: Chaty is a Floating Chat Widget plugin that user can click on link to get more contact with the website
+  4. Chaty: Chaty is a Floating Chat Widget plugin that user can click on link to get more contact with the website

   ## Discussion and Details